garrandall/popular-music-data/tracks/did-you-boogie--with-your-baby--flash-cadillac-and-the-continental-kids.md

   start_date: '1976-11-27'
 ---
 (Wolfman)
-Ahhh, do you remember the first time you started to date And the places you had to go just to be alone with your number one?
+Ah, do you remember the first time you started to date And the places you had to go just to be alone with your number one?
 Well, I hope this song brings back a whole lot of beautiful memories For you